 In recent years, I’ve celebrated birthdays with some great vacations: a stay in beautiful Half Moon Bay, California; a girls’ trip to Phoenix; several trips to San Francisco; a trip to Napa, California wine country; and this year’s trip to Vancouver, British Columbia, Canada, via Seattle.
 All have been amazing.

 I love a good chocolate cake, and it seems all you have to do is mention it’s your birthday at a restaurant or hotel, and you’ll be showered with chocolate love.

 I must say that usually someone I’m traveling with does this for me.
 My son and daughter-in-law are very generous that way, as are my friends.
 But every once in a while, if someone asks about the occasion, I do it myself.
 Just because I’m happy to be traveling on my big day.
 People have responded in the nicest ways.

-• Distraction from the other big event of the weekend.
-As I mentioned before, my birthday usually tends to fall exactly on Super Bowl weekend.
+Oh, did I mention that my birthday almost always tends to fall exactly on Super Bowl weekend?
 I’m a casual football fan, at best.
-So, it’s always kind of nice to get away to somewhere fun, where the focus isn’t ALL on the teams, and Beyoncé’s performance.
+So, it’s nice to get away to somewhere fun, where the focus isn’t ALL on the teams, and Beyoncé’s performance.